TihiMihi/CM-Lennard-Jones-ProjectB/README.md

 # CM-Lennard-Jones-ProjectB
 Lennard Jones simulation
 Created on Tue Jan 25 14:15:28 2022

 ## The Lennard Jones Potential on Argon particles

-Project B: Lennard Jones simulation of Argon particles moving in a double well potential using a velocity Verlet time integration.

-Produces trajectory file of N particles interacting via the Lennard Jones potential at a given density and temperature.

-Produces plots of the energies of the system and the mean distribution as functions of time and the average radial distribution function.

 ### Instructions

-Main asks for physical state user input of particle system as shortcut to define **number of particles**, **density**, and **temperature**
+Main asks for physical state user input of particle system as a shortcut to define **number of particles**, **density**, and **temperature**.

-In the case of no user input or input which does not correspond to 'solid' 'liquid' or 'gas', main asks for manual input of system parameters
+In the case of no user input or input which does not correspond to 'solid' 'liquid' or 'gas', main asks for manual input of system parameters.

+I.e. Type 'solid', 'liquid', or 'gas' to input the default parameters.
+Type anything else to define them manually.

-Main asks for **timestep** and **number of steps** user input
+Main then asks for **timestep** and **number of steps** user input.
+If no input is given, they will be defined automatically as dt = 0.01 and numstep = 1000.

-Code automated to work with no user input for the physical state or system parameters with default values for a solid
+Code automated to work with no user inputs for any parameters with default values for a solid.

-Main asks for a base file name user input to make the output file names which is automated to construct file names using 'output' in case of no user input
+Main asks for a base file name user input to construct the output file names.
+Code is automated to use 'output' as file name in case of no user input.

 ### Format